-Coaching and calibration observations sets a consistent standard across the district and ensures that all administrators apply the same standard during their supervision and evaluation.
-The coaching results in an increased level of inter-rater reliability within and across the district's schools.
+Calibration training sets a consistent standard across the district and insures that all administrators apply the same standard during their supervision and evaluation.
+The training results in an increased level of inter-rater reliability within and across the district's schools.
 Specific teacher behaviors that represent "exemplary" performance on the elements of the teacher evaluation rubric are established district-wide.

-Step 1: The consultant works with the senior administrators creating a schedule for coaching and calibration observations.
+Step 1: The consultant works with the senior administrators creating a schedule for calibration observations.
 He or she also works with the senior administration to modify the "model connection document" to match the district's teacher performance rubric.
 Administrators are placed in cohort groups of three administrators.
 All supervisors in the district will be involved in at least one calibration observation.